 D. Other Tax Treaties

-Mexico has entered into double taxation agreements with many countries.
+Mexico has entered into double taxation agreements with more than 60 countries.
 In general, all of Mexico's tax treaties provide for similar benefits; however, definitions may differ in the various treaties in a manner that could provide benefits to taxpayers in certain countries.
 Moreover, care should be taken to examine the Protocols attached to most of Mexico's treaties, as a number of them contain most favored nation (MFN) clauses that work to reduce interest and royalty withholding taxes to levels lower than those provided for in the body of the respective treaty.

 For the texts and status of Mexico’s tax treaties and other tax-related agreements, see International Tax Treaties.